bma114/upv-compressive-strength-predictions/README.md

 The response variable is the compressive strength determined through destructive testing of cubic, cylindrical, or drilled core specimens, normalised to a reference cylinder with a 300×150 mm geometry.
 A CatBoost regression model is built, trained, and integrated within this repository with a Tree-Structured Parzen Estimator (TPE) for hyperparameter optimisation.

 # Database
 The code presented in this repository focuses on the prediction of the compressive strength through a single NDT method (UPV) and is taken from a larger study focusing on the predictive ability of other techniques, such as rebound hammer (RH) and SonReb (UPV and RH combined).
+The journal article describing the derivation and application this work is published open-access at: https://doi.org/10.1016/j.ndteint.2025.103549.

-The article manuscript is currently under review and will be linked once available.
-‘UPV Data.csv’ provides all the necessary data to execute the run.py script.
+UPV Data.csv’ provides all the necessary data to execute the run.py script.
 The complete database is available open source at: https://doi.org/10.5281/zenodo.14921019.

 # Model Training
 Each model is trained and tested using a k-fold cross-validation approach.
 A 10-fold split is implemented, with the hyperparameters optimised through the TPE in each fold.